Developing-Apologist/website/src/posts/2025-08-23-apologetics-notes.md

 The discipline comes from study, preparation, and practice.
 The art comes from wisdom, discernment, and love for the person you're talking with.

-## Your "Hello, World!"
-Moment
+## Your "Hello World" Moment

-Your "Hello, World!" of faith may feel simple now — but it's the beginning of a beautiful build.
+Your "Hello World" of faith may feel simple now — but it's the beginning of a beautiful build.
 Don't underestimate the power of a simple, honest response to someone's question about your faith.
 Sometimes the most profound conversations start with the most basic questions.

-Just like a developer's first "Hello, World" program, your first apologetics conversations might feel awkward or incomplete.
+Just like a developer's first "Hello World" program, your first apologetics conversations might feel awkward or incomplete.
 That's normal.
 Every expert was once a beginner.
 The key is to start, to practice, and to keep growing.

 ## Understanding the Word "Apologetics"